-A 30-credit Certificate of Advanced Graduate Study in Applied Behavior Analysis is offered to students who have completed a Master’s Degree in behavior analysis, psychology, or education and wish to complete the BACB Approved Course Sequence courses.
-The C.A.G.S. consists of seven courses on applied behavior analysis (the BACB Approved Course Sequence), three practicum courses, and an integrative seminar in ABA.
+A 30-credit Certificate of Advanced Graduate Study in Applied Behavior Analysis is offered to students who have completed a Master’s Degree in behavior analysis, psychology, or education and wish to complete the BACB Verified Course Sequence courses.
+The C.A.G.S. consists of seven courses on applied behavior analysis (the BACB Verified Course Sequence), three practicum courses, and an integrative seminar in ABA.

 Candidates for the Certificate of Advanced Graduate Study should already hold a master’s degree in behavior analysis, psychology or education.